DiamondLightSource/fast_rsm/docs/source/experimentfiles.rst

     choose to have a manually set cylinder axis

+.. confval:: frame_name

+    choose to change frame of reference for mapping from default 'hkl' :

+        * **'qxqyqz'** - map data into cartesian Qx,Qy,Qz values, which is useful when lattice of material is none cubic e.g. hexagonal.

 .. confval:: spherical_bragg_vec

     define a vector to shift the centre point of mapped volume to a specific bragg peak